How to Remove Nail Polish Stains

 When the cycle is complete, unload the garments immediately.

-You can also try nail polish remover to help get rid of stubborn polish stains.
-Make sure your polish remover is acetone-based or just plain acetone, as some conditioners can leave an oily residue on fabrics.
+You can try nail polish remover to help get rid of stubborn polish stains.
+If your remover is acetone-based or just plain acetone, you will need to be extremely careful as these can damage some fabrics.
+Not only can these leave an oily residue on fabrics, but in some cases they can also bleach or remove color as well.
 It’s also a good idea to make sure there are no dyes in your nail polish remover as these may stain your garments.
-First, though, check your garment’s fabric content and care label.
-If your garment is made from acetate, triacetate, or modacrylic, do not try to pre-treat with nail polish remover!
+As always, check your garment’s fabric content and care label.
+If your garment is made from acetate, triacetate, or modacrylic, do not try to pretreat with nail polish remover!
 Otherwise, grab an absorbent white cloth or paper towels and follow the steps below.

 Rub the stain with the cloth in a circular motion, from the outside in, to keep the stain from spreading.
 Use dabbing motions to transfer the nail polish from your garment to the cleaning cloth.